 Most of the Web Console is occupied by the message display pane:

 The message display pane displays the following sorts of messages:

 - console API calls

 - Input/output messages: commands send to the browser via the Web Console's command line, and the result of executing them.

-Each message is displayed as a single row in the pane.
+Each message is displayed as a separate row: